schafevormfenster/community-site/README.md

 # Schafe vorm Fenster

-A great platform to deliver aggregated content with focus on a single community.
+A scalable cloud platform to deliver aggregated content with focus on a single community.